 Alternative Fuel Options: Wood and Solar

 Propane and other gases aside, there are a couple alternative fuel types that may work depending on your needs and expected conditions.
 Wood-burning stoves like the Solo Stove Campfire have gained popularity in recent years, and the allure is clear: There’s no need to buy or bring along fuel canisters—you simply collect twigs and sticks at camp and burn them to cook your food.
 However, these systems have more limited flame and heat control compared to other models, are restricted during fire bans, and rely on a resource that might not be readily available depending on the terrain and weather.
-Finally, there are solar-powered designs like GoSun’s Sport Solar Cooker (not included here), which again can’t compete with the convenience or dependability of traditional models but allow for fuel-free cooking in the right conditions.
+Finally, there are solar-powered designs like GoSun’s Sport Solar Cooker, which again can’t compete with the convenience or dependability of traditional models but allows for fuel-free cooking in the right conditions.

 Simmer Control and Performance